alexbevi/alexbevi.github.com/source/_posts/2016-06-22-redmine-knowledgebase-3-dot-2-released.markdown

 I haven't been very actively involved with this plugin or the Redmine community as a whole lately, but it would seem there is a very active user-base still logging bugs and enhancing this project.

+You can grab a copy of the release [on GitHub](https://github.com/alexbevi/redmine_knowledgebase/releases/tag/v3.2.0).

-I'm pushing out version 3.2 of the plugin thanks to the efforts of some very dedicated community members, who I'd like to highlight below:
+I'm pushing out version 3.2.0 of the plugin thanks to the efforts of some very dedicated community members, who I'd like to highlight below:

 Thanks to Frederico Camara: